Pennine Way Central (8 Days & 7 Nights)

 This holiday is graded strenuous and is most suitable for those walkers with previous long distance experience and a good to excellent level of physical fitness.
 The route is a mixture of paths through open moorlands and on fields and tracks.
 Trails may have rocky sections and some of the paths are indistinct and can become very muddy and boggy in wet weather, when progress can often be slow.

 You will experience a variety of accommodations, from small B&B's and guesthouses to country inns and hotels.
 They all offer warm welcomes and traditional hospitality.
 We may also use the occasional nice youth hostel in Edale, Dufton, and Langdon Beck, however, the rooms we book for you will always be private.

 On the Pennine Way, accommodation choices are limited along the trail, so if we cannot secure a reservation for you in towns and villages that are actually on the trail, we will book you into accommodations close by and then provide transfers.
 On the Pennine Way Complete, in busy times, this may mean up to 6 or 7 transfers on the longer itineraries and up to 2 or 3 on the shorter ones.
 Your destination specialist will talk you through options should this be the case.

 Single Rooms & Solo Walkers

-We welcome solo walkers on the Pennine Way, although you should, of course, take extra care in the outdoors when walking solo and you must have the ability to read a map and compass.
+We welcome solo walkers on the Pennine Way, but please note that the price is substantially higher due to solo supplements in accommodations and primarily via baggage handlers carrying one bag.
+In terms of walking, you should of course, take extra care in the outdoors when walking solo and you must have the ability to read a map and compass.